Profex1999/gridsystem/README.md

 - ES Extended (ESX)
 - Standalone

-For creating a marker or a blip, only visible and accessible to a specific job in your framework, add these two (optional) fields in the marker/blip object when registering it
+For creating a marker or a blip, only visible and accessible to a specific job in your framework, add these two (optional) fields in the marker/blip object when registering it<br/>
+Same thing applies for blip object configuration.

 | Field Name | Description | Type | Required | Default Value |
 |--------------|-------------------------------------------------|--------|----------|------------------------------|